Blood Hunt (comics): Main plot

 At the Impossible City, Thor and Scarlet Witch have been restrained while Black Panther has been turned into a vampire.
-Blade dispatches him and the Bloodcoven to Earth where Bloodcoven will find "the girl".
-In New York City, after saving some people, Bloodline and Dracula are confronted by the Bloodcoven.
-Meanwhile, Hunter's Moon and Tigra are fighting vampires while determining they must find Strange.
-Miles Morales shows up commenting that he is also going to see Strange.
-Upon arrival, they are greeted by Strange's astral form as his body has been turned into a vampire.
-As Bloodline and Dracula prepare to fight the Bloodcoven, they are greeted with the remaining Avengers (Captain Marvel, Captain America (Sam Wilson), Iron Man, and Vision) who aid them in battle.
-Captain Marvel attacks Bloodstorm One as Vision flies through the Darkforce to expose Megrim to some sunlight.
-Vision then returns with enough solar energy to repel the Bloodcoven, which forces their retreat.
-As Captain Marvel tells Captain America that they will retake Impossible City, Bloodline tells Iron Man that they need to get to Greenwich Village.
-Upon arrival at the Sanctum Sanctorum, Dracula, Bloodline, and the Avengers meet with Strange's astral form, Hunter's Moon, Miles Morales, and Tigra.
+As Bloodline and Dracula prepare to fight the Bloodcoven, they are greeted with the remaining Avengers (Captain Marvel, Captain America, Iron Man, and Vision).
+Vision overpowers the Bloodcoven with solar energy, forcing them to retreat.
+After arriving at the Sanctum Sanctorum, Dracula, Bloodline, and the Avengers meet with Strange, Hunter's Moon, Miles Morales, and Tigra.
 Bloodline expresses relief about meeting with Miles again, while telling him that she cannot find her father.
 Just as she says this, Miles suddenly turns into a vampire.